Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 ### **Conclusion**

 The Kingdom is not a secondary ambition of God.
 It is the <span class="kingdom-gold">original reason for the ground we walk on</span>.
-As we study Scripture, we find that “known unto God are all His works from the beginning of the world” <span class="scripture">(Acts 15:18)</span>, and we can rest in the certainty that He who designed the foundation will also bring about the glorious capstone.
+As we study Scripture, we find that “known unto God are all His works from the beginning of the world” (Acts 15:18), and we can rest in the certainty that He who designed the foundation will also bring about the glorious capstone.